Developing Motor Skills in Preschool: A Guide to Gross and Fine Motor Skills

 What is motor delay?

-Motor skills development in children should follow a pattern.
+Motor skills development in children often follows a pattern.
 As we've seen above, children are expected to reach certain milestones at specific stages.
 However, this is not always the case for some children.
-As such, their motor skills development might be considered delayed.
+Children with developmental disabilities like autism, cerebral palsy, and down syndrome are often the most impacted in their motor development.

-Everyday activities for developing motor skills
+What are everyday activities for developing motor skills in preschool?

 0-6 months